Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 In both cases, there’s a small window between when the services are delivered, the customer is billed, and when payment is received.
 During this time, the income is considered accrued and eventually adjusted in the income statement once revenue has been received.

-Calculating and Recording Accrued (Unbilled) Revenue
+How to Calculate and Record Accrued (Unbilled) Revenue

 However, when you calculate or log accrued revenue, keep these considerations in mind: